113ll3/Ibmclouddocscli/plugins/admin/index.md

   ```
   {: codeblock}

-Then you can add the updated repository and install the latest plug-in.
+Then, you can add the updated repository and install the latest plug-in.

 ## Using the {{site.data.keyword.cloud_notm}} admin CLI Plug-in
 {: #using-admin-cli}